19 Good Snacks for Breastfeeding

 You can also make this chocolate coconut cream pudding for a vegan chocolate pudding.

-Plus, these are single serving so super easy for grab and go or eating with one hand.
+Plus, these are single serving so super easy for grab and go or eating with one hand while breastfeeding.

 7. Edamame or Roasted Chickpeas